Yokermill Medical Practice, Glasgow

 If you are housebound or too ill to attend the surgery, please telephone between 08.30 and 10.00am.
 The Receptionist will take the details and pass them on to the Doctor.
 It may not be possible to request a particular doctor on these occasions.
 If an emergency arises during the day that may require a visit then telephone 0141 959 2118.

 Our District Nursing Staff, provide nursing care to patients within their own homes if they are unable to come to the surgery.
-This will be arranged by either Dr. Dickson or Dr. Gemie.
+This will be arranged by either Dr. Gemie or Dr Smith.

 Help us to Help You